Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/centos.md

 5. You should receive a `HTTP/1.1 200 OK` message.

 ## Step 6.
-Finalize your Configuration and Verify Kong was Successfully Installed
+Finalize your configuration and verify installation

-### Enable and Configure Kong Manager
+### Enable and configure Kong Manager

-1. To access Kong Enterprise's Graphical User Interface, Kong Manager, update the `admin_gui_url` property in `/etc/kong/kong.conf` file to the DNS, or IP address, of the CentOS system.
+1. To access the gateway's Graphical User Interface, Kong Manager, update the `admin_gui_url` property in `/etc/kong/kong.conf` file to the DNS, or IP address, of the CentOS system.
 For example:

     ```
     admin_gui_url = http://<DNSorIP>:8002